-Buddhist Vihars of Kathmandu is some of the most see places when you visit Kathmandu.
+Buddhist Vihars of Kathmandu are some of the must-see places when you visit Kathmandu.
 We have listed Buddhist Vihars of Kathmandu in our blog section as below which was done deep research into locals and some published books.
 Kathmandu is also known as one of the religious places in Nepal where the local Newari people worship Hindu god as well as Buddha.

 1. Mu Baha (Mulsri Mahavibar)

 2. Kwa Baha (Maitripur Mahavihar)

 8. Jana Baba (Kanaka Chaitya Mahavihar)

 10. Tej Baha (Raj Kirti Mahavibar)

 12. Etu Baha (Bajra Shree Mahavihar)